-Dr Trivedi joined Professor Roy Goodacre at Manchester Institute of Biotechnology in 2013 working on CRUK funded cancer metabolomics project along with many other multidisciplinary areas involving metabolomics and chemometrics analyses.
-In 2017, Dr Drupad Trivedi joined Professor Perdita Barran to work on the Parkinson’s project.
-Dr Drupad Trivedi is the lead post-doctoral research associate in metabolomics project for Parkinson’s diseases diagnostics funded by Michael J Fox Foundation and Parkinson’s UK.
-In his current role at the University of Manchester, Dr Trivedi combines his personal research interests in personalised medicine and biomarker discovery from bio-fluids.
-Dr Trivedi leads the metabolome and volatilome exploration for understanding key differences in Parkinson’s skin surfaces.
+Dr Trivedi joined Professor Roy Goodacre at Manchester Institute of Biotechnology in 2013 working on CRUK funded cancer metabolomics projects along with many other multidisciplinary areas involving metabolomics and chemometrics analyses.
+In 2017, Dr Drupad Trivedi joined Professor Perdita Barran to work on the Parkinson’s diagnostic project.
+Dr Drupad Trivedi led the metabolomics project for Parkinson’s diseases diagnostics funded by Michael J Fox Foundation and Parkinson’s UK.
+Dr Trivedi led the metabolome and volatilome exploration for understanding key differences in Parkinson’s skin surfaces.